Tsh-l0/alx-higher_level_programming/README.md

-In this part of the program we will be learning about the basics of python programming.
+In this directory we will be learning all about higher level programming languages.

+The first higher level programming language we will be learning will be python.